kcspradlin/kelly_criterion_portfolio/Readme.md

   assets' allocations are split up into columns by putting spaces between each number.

 Choice **5** runs some simulations.
+It will first ask you to select a distribution to use to simulate asset returns.
+Currently, you can choose
+from:

+* a multivariate normal distribution, or
+* a multivariate Student's t distribution.

+In order to use any distribution other than the normal one, you need to have first imported asset prices using Choice **2**.
+The code will use the asset returns to find parameters for a distribution that best fits the asset returns (using an MLE approach).
-It uses the mean returns and covariance matrix to generate random asset returns, using a multivariate normal distribution.
-It will use the returns to simulate values of the portfolios from Choice **3** 600 periods into the future.
+Next, the code will generate random asset returns, which will be used to simulate values of the portfolios from Choice **3**, 600 periods into the future.
 In each period, the returns of the assets will be simulated, the portfolio's new value will be calculated, and then the portfolio will be rebalanced between the different assets.
 After 600 periods, the geometric mean growth rates of the portfolios will be recorded.
 The simulations will be repeated for a total 10,000 times.
 At the end, statistics on each portfolio used in these simulations will be printed to a file named 'multi-asset simulation_statistics_v' followed by a number.
 These statistics include:

+* the type and parameters of the distribution used to simulate the asset returns.
 * mean, standard deviation, skewness, and kurtosis of geometric mean returns
 * median of portfolio values at select periods.
 * lowest 1% of portfolio values at select periods (1% VaR).